FrontierFoundry/truffle-contract/README.md

 Each contract abstraction -- `MyContract` in the examples above -- have the following useful functions:

-#### `MyContract.new([arg1, arg2, ...], [tx params])`
+#### `MyContract.new(arg1, arg2, ..., tx params)`

 This function take whatever contructor parameters your contract requires and deploys a new instance of the contract to the network.
-There's an optional last argument which you can use to pass transaction parameters including the transaction from address, gas limit and gas price.
+There's an optional last argument which you can use to pass an object containing transaction parameters including the transaction from address, gas limit and gas price.
 This function returns a Promise that resolves into a new instance of the contract abstraction at the newly deployed address.

 #### `MyContract.at(address)`